nmeum/zig-riscv-embedded/README.md

 experimenting with the Zig programming language on freestanding RISC-V.
 The application targets the [SiFive FE310-G000][fe310 manual] or more specifically the [HiFive 1][hifive1 website].
-While possible to run the application on "real hardware", it can also be run using an emulator.
+While possible to run the application on "real hardware", it can also be run using QEMU.

-The mid-term goal is to provide somewhat usable abstractions for interacting with the UART and the PLIC.
-These abstractions are currently being developed in `uart.zig` and `plic.zig`.
-Based on these abstractions, an implementation of Zig input and output streams is being developed in `io.zig`.
-These abstractions are then used to implement a simple [slipmux][slipmux]-based [CoAP][coap] implementation based on the [zoap][zoap github] Zig library.
+## CoAP over Serial

+To experiment with external dependencies in Zig, this application provides a very bare bone implementation of the [Constrained Application Protocol][rfc7252] using [zoap][zoap github].
+Since implementing an entire UDP/IP stack from scratch is out-of-scope, this repository transports raw CoAP packets directly over [SLIP][rfc1055].
+For this purpose, this repository abuses the CoAP framing format from [draft-bormann-t2trg-slipmux-03][slipmux] (Slipmux).
+A proxy for converting CoAP packets, as received over UDP, to this framing format is available in the `./coap-slip` subdirectory.

 ## Building